ncollectd/ncollectd/src/plugins/haproxy/README.md

 The **haproxy** plugin plugin uses the **libcurl** to read HAProxy metrics over http.
-Also can retrive HAProxy metrics from an unix socket.
+Also can retrieve HAProxy metrics from an unix socket.

 In the **plugin** block, there may be one or more **instance** blocks.
 The following options are valid within **instance** blocks: